-[†] The tolling of a bell was supposed to have had miraculous effects-to keep the spirits of darkness from assaulting believers-to dispel thunder, and prevent the devil from molesting either the church or congregation; and hence they were always rung, in time of storm or other
+2 The tolling of a bell was supposed to have had miraculous effects to keep the spirits of darkness from assaulting believers-to dispel thunder, and prevent the devil from molesting either the church or congregation ; and hence they were always rung, in time of storm or other an asylum from their pursuits,-but in vain-neither religion nor superstition opposed a barrier to the Northmen, while the frail materials whereof those belfries were constructed afforded a ready gratification to their appetite for destruction.

-The Ulster Annals, year 949, furnish us with the following fact: " Cloicteach Slane do loscadh do Gall Athacliath.
+The Ulster Annals, year 949, furnish us with the following fact :-- " Cloicteach Slane do loscadh do Gall Athacliath.
 Bacall ind Erlamha, 7 cloc badec do cloccaibh, Caenechair Ferleghinn, 7 sochaide mor inbi do loscadh."
-That is, The belfry at Slane was set fire to by the foreigners (the Danes) of Dublin. pastor's staff or crozier, adorned with precious stones, besides the principal bells, and Canecar the lecturer, with a multitude of other persons, were burned in the flames.
-The Annals of the Four Masters, noticing the same event, use nearly similar words:-" Cloicteach Slaine do loscadh can a lan do mhionnaibh 7 deghdh aoninibh, im Chæinechair Fearleighinn Slaine, Bachall an Eramha 7 clocc ba deach do chloccaibh."
+That is, the belfry at Slane was set fire to by the foreigners (the Danes) of Dublin.
+The pastor's staff or crozier, adorned with precious stones, besides the principal bells, and Canecar the lecturer. with a multitude of other persons were burned in the flames.
+The Annals of the Four Masters, noticing the same event, use nearly similar words : "Cloicteach Slaine do loscadh can a lan do mhionnaibh 7 deghdh aoninibh, im Chæinechair Fearleighinn Slaine, Bachall an Eramha 7 clocc ba deach do chloccaibh."
 That is, The belfry at Slane was burned to the ground, along with several articles of value which were therein, and numbers of individuals, besides the Slane prælector, the patron's staff, and all the bells, which were there of most worth.

-Now take notice that within those "belfries" a "multitude of persons" used to have been collected, attack, to paralyze the fiend, whether the elements or mortal man, by the hallowed intonation.
-Each was dedicated to a particular saint,-duly baptized and consecrated; and the inscriptions which still remain on the old ones that have come down to us proclaim the virtue of their capabilities.
-The following distich will be found to sum them up, viz,:-
+Now take notice that within those "belfries" a "multitude of persons" used to have been collected, attack, to paralyse the fiend, whether the elements or mortal man, by the hallowed intonation.
+Each was dedicated to a particular saint,-duly baptized and consecrated ; and the inscriptions which still remain on the old ones that have come down to us proclaim the virtue of their capabilities.
+The following distich will be found to sum them up, viz. :-

-"Laudo Deum verum, plebem voco, congrego clerum, Defunctos plero, pestem fugo, festa decoro."
+"Laudo Deum verum, plebem voco, congrego clerum,